Nerwyn/android-tv-card/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_general_tab.png" alt="editor general tab" width="600"/>

 Platform, entity ID, and timing fields set in the general tab will be used for default keys and sources.
 If you do not set these fields for custom actions and autofill is enabled, they will also use these fields.
 If you explicitly set one of these fields in a custom action, it will not be overwritten if you change the matching general field until you clear the field in the custom action.
+To completely clear toggle fields, you must remove them from the config using the code editor.

 ## Media Platform and Entity IDs